IvanSanchez/Leaflet.ImageOverlay.Rotated/README.md

 There is also some support for Bower (in the form of a `bower.json` file), but Bower is being deprecated, so NPM is preferred.

+This plugin has been tested only with Leaflet 1.0.0-beta and 1.0.0-rc1.
+Don't expect it to work with 0.7.x.

 ### Legalese